Gas prices nationwide have gone up three cents in just three days

 Two primary crude-oil benchmark prices both hovered around $70 a barrel on Thursday, highs last seen in late 2014.

-Favorable economic conditions around the world are driving demand, as are Saudi Arabia-led production cuts, scheduled to go through the end of the year, with which both members of the Organization of the Petroleum Exporting Countries as well as Russia — which is not an OPEC member — are complying.
+Favorable economic conditions around the world are driving demand, as are Saudi Arabia-led production cuts, scheduled to go through the end of the year, with which members of the Organization of the Petroleum Exporting Countries and Russia — which is not an OPEC member — are complying.

 “The Saudis and the Russians are both quite interested in seeing a higher price of oil,” said Gary Hufbauer, a nonresident senior fellow at the Peterson Institute for International Economics.
 “They agreed to cut back on their production, and other countries are just not able to ramp up enough to fill the gap.”